RachelLavin27/rachellavin27.github.io/Brexit_Borderlands/README.md

    - Add image of viz to replace on mobile screen (also perhaps image of code to be used overall considering it is static)

      ![alt text](https://rachellavin27.github.io/Brexit_Borderlands/img/border_barchart.jpg)

+  Border Incidents Map to be added
+  (probably as preview ad image that takes you to 2.map_page)